Kah0ona/Kah0ona.github.io/_posts/2015-02-23-A-Journey-Into-Haskell-Chord-And-Scale-Library.markdown

 A, A#, B, C, C#, D, D#, E, F, F#, G, G#

 See the ones with the #?
 They are called 'sharps', and on a piano, those are the black keys.
 The 'normal' notes correspond to the white keys.
 They repeat, so the succesor note of G# is A again.
-If you think you are missing both a B# and a E#, you are right, but there is some complicated theory behind that of why those notes do not exist don't exist.
+If you think you are missing both a B# and a E#, you are right, but there is some [complicated theory](http://en.wikipedia.org/wiki/Scale_(music)) behind that of why those notes do not exist.

 Then there are two more words to explain, before we get to the code: **chords** and **scales**.